The Best Houseplants Based On Your Star Sign (According To An Astrologer)

 Virgo (August 23 - September 22)

-Virgos are one of the most heavily stereotyped signs in astrology — rumor says they are anal, productive, hard-working, and organized at all hours of the day.
+Virgos are one of the most heavily stereotyped signs in astrology — rumour says they are anal, productive, hard-working, and organised at all hours of the day.
 In Stardust's opinion, the Earth sign goes well with a houseplant staple: the Philodendron.
 "Philodendron are low key plants that aren’t fussy," she said.
 "Although Virgos can be picky, they are super chill and patient most of the time."

 Libra (September 23 - October 22)